PAX 516 – Program Evaluation Through Qualitative Research (3 SH)

 PAX 540 – STAR Level I (2 SH)

 This course presents an integrated theoretical and training approach to the trauma, conflict, and violence caused by nature, human beings, or societal institutions and structures.
-Research and experience demonstrate that unaddressed trauma often leads to conflict and violence against self or others as traumatized people act out against others or become self-destructive.
-STAR combines theory with experiential learning to increase awareness of the impact of trauma on the body, brain, emotions, spirit and relationships.
+Research and experience demonstrate that unaddressed trauma often leads to conflict and violence against self or others, as trauma-affected people act out against others or become self-destructive.
+STAR combines theory with experiential learning to increase awareness of the impacts of trauma on the body, brain, beliefs and behaviors.
 The course offers tools for addressing trauma and breaking the cycles of violence.
-The STAR multidisciplinary framework draws on the fields of neurobiology, restorative justice, trauma healing, conflict transformation, and spirituality for building healthy, resilient individuals and communities.
+The STAR multidisciplinary framework draws on the fields of trauma and resilience studies (including neurobiology), restorative justice, conflict transformation, human security and spirituality for building healthy, resilient individuals and communities.
 The theoretical and practical focus of the course provides a model to understand and interrupt cycles of violence at the individual, communal and societal levels.

 PAX 546 - Peace Education (2 SH)